annhchen89/cs527/progress3.md

 Team members: __Yong Han Lin (yonghan5)__, __Ann Chen (hueic2)__
 ___

-**We submitted 6 pull requests (3 accepted, 1 rejected, 2 pending), in total fixed 13 tests.**
+**We submitted 6 pull requests (4 accepted, 1 rejected, 1 pending), in total fixed 13 tests.**

 ### Effort and Challenges
 ___
-- Ran NonDex on all modules in ```EsotericSoftware/kryo```, identified two additional failing tests, implemented fixes, and created a PR addressing those test failures.
+- Ran NonDex on all modules in ```EsotericSoftware/kryo```, identified two additional failing tests, implemented fixes, and created a PR addressing those test failures, and it is accepted.
+- Ran NonDex on all modules in ```Google/error-prone```, no other test were found.
+- Ran NonDex on modules in ```apache/accumulo``, identified two additional failing tests.

 - Worked on ```xxx```
   - for the ```xxx```